cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/create-test-finding.md

    ![Set suggested fix](/integrations/Create-test-finding-set-suggested-fix.png "Set suggested fix")

    > ️ ℹ️️ The input content is irrelevant but some validation constraints must be fulfilled.
-For example, the severity is at least a three character long string.
+For example, the severity must contain at least 3 characters.

-1. Click on **Submit for Triaging**. at the bottom of the page when all required info set.
+1. Click on **Submit for Triaging** at the bottom of the page when all required info is set.

    ![Submit for triage](/integrations/Create-test-finding-submit-for-triage.png "Submit for triage")

-1. The pentest finding is in the **Triaging** state.
+1. The pentest finding is now in the **Triaging** state.

    !['Triaging' finding](/integrations/Create-test-finding-vuln-triaging.png "'Triaging' finding")

-1. Change the the finding state to **Pending Fix** from the **State** dropdown and submit the evaluation.
+1. Change the finding state to **Pending Fix** from the **State** dropdown and submit the evaluation.

    ![Select 'Pending Fix' state](/integrations/Create-test-finding-select-pending-fix-state.png "Select 'Pending Fix' state")